International Coproduction Fund (IKF)

 Logo der Aventis Foundation

-With the cultural initiative »experimente#digital«, we support projects of professional cultural institutions that deal with the connection of culture and technology.
-Our goal is to support the creative use of digital technologies in the fields of art, culture and society, thereby enabling...
+With the cultural initiative »Digitale Experimente«, we support projects of professional cultural institutions that deal with the connection of culture and technology.
+Our goal is to support the creative use of digital technologies in the fields of art, culture and society, thereby enablin...